pingcap/docs-tidb-operator/en/build-multi-aws-eks.md

 ---
-title: Build Multiple Connected AWS EKS Clusters
+title: Build Multiple Peering AWS EKS Clusters
 summary: Learn how to build multiple connected AWS EKS clusters and prepare for deploying a TiDB cluster across multiple EKS clusters.
 ---

-# Build Multiple Connected AWS EKS Clusters
+# Build Multiple Interconnected AWS EKS Clusters

-This document describes how to create multiple AWS EKS clusters and configure network connections between the clusters.
-The connected clusters can be used for [deploying TiDB clusters across multiple Kubernetes clusters](deploy-tidb-cluster-across-multiple-kubernetes.md).
-The example in this document shows how to build three connected EKS clusters.
+This document describes how to create multiple AWS EKS clusters and configure network peering between these clusters.
+These interconnected clusters can be used for [deploying TiDB clusters across multiple Kubernetes clusters](deploy-tidb-cluster-across-multiple-kubernetes.md).
+The example in this document shows how to configure three-cluster network peering.

 If you need to deploy TiDB on a single AWS EKS cluster, refer to [Deploy TiDB on AWS EKS](deploy-on-aws-eks.md).

 ## Prerequisites

-Before you start building multiple connected EKS clusters, make sure you have completed the following preparations:
+Before you deploy EKS clusters, make sure you have completed the following preparations:

 - Install [Helm 3](https://helm.sh/docs/intro/install/).
 You need to use Helm to install TiDB Operator.